-Very often web developers have to integrate paypal or other payment gateway in their websites.
+Very often web developers have to integrate PayPal or another payment gateway in their websites.
 PayPal is one of the most popular online payment gateway today.
-That's why every web development professional have to know how to integrate PayPal payments.
+That’s why every web development professional have to know how to integrate PayPal payments.
 However, a PayPal integration can be tricky enough to miss some important things.

 We’d like to share our experience of PayPal integration.
 You will learn how to set up and track payments from any user to a PayPal account and how to provide money transfers to system users.